odanoburu/FreeLing-User-Manual/processing-classes.md

 The format of the configuration file is the following:

-There can be at most one exception dictionary, delimited by `&lt;Exceptions&gt;` and `&lt;/Exceptions&gt;`.
+There can be at most one exception dictionary, delimited by `<Exceptions>` and `</Exceptions>`.
 Each entry in the dictionary contains two fields: a lowercase word form and the output phonetic encoding.
 E.g.:

 <pre>addition @dISIn
 varieties B@raIItiz